ts-stack/body-parser/README.md

 });
 ```

 Alternatively, you can use the `BodyParserGroup` helper.
-It intended for cases when you do not know which parser should work for a particular route.
-To initialize it, you can first pass parser options to its constructor, and then you can use the `parse` method:
+It is designed for cases when you do not know which parser is needed for a specific route.
+When creating an instance of the `BodyParserGroup` class, you can pass options for the corresponding parsers, after which you can use the `parse` method as follows:

 ```ts
 import { BodyParserGroup } from '@ts-stack/body-parser';